 Who are we?
 Boat nuts.
 Nordhavn raving fans.
 Water lovers.
 Adventure seekers.
 Kirsten and Mike’s parents.
-Zoe’s humans.
+Zoe and now Max’s humans.

 While that pretty much sums us up, for those readers who aren’t quite satisfied with that series of statements, here’s a bit more.

 Boats and the water have captured our hearts and minds for years.
 Early in our relationship we lived on Vashon Island where we felt that we of course needed to own a boat!
 What we could afford and what we wanted were a bit different however, so we ended up with a hunter green Old Town Canoe.
 Our farthest cruise?
 Across Quartermaster Harbor.
 In 2004 we rented a houseboat on Lake Shasta in northern California.
 About an hour into the experience I (Alison) turned to Kevin and said, “let’s buy a boat!”
 Being a man who loves anything with an engine, Kevin needed no further encouragement.
 One week after our return to Seattle we had a brand new 22 foot Bayliner ski boat.
 We reveled in our newfound mobility and speed, flying around Lake Washington with kids on skis, tubes, the infamous “taco” and a wakeboard.
 After a few seasons on the lake we yearned for more.
 Hmmm… Puget Sound?
 Why not?
 Off we went!